-Passive Aggressive behavior is a personality disorder that can be difficult to recognize and somewhat confusing to deal with.
+Passive Aggressive behaviour is a personality disorder that can be difficult to recognize and somewhat confusing to deal with.
 Keeping up with a person who’s passive aggressive involves a lot of analysis, trying to decode what they say, what they really mean, what you have/haven’t done.
-This behavior is identified by a disparity between what a person says and does, mostly in order to avoid direct confrontation.
-It's important to understand that the person themselves aren’t passive aggressive by nature, their communication and conflict management patterns are – and these are learned.
+This behaviour is identified by a disparity between what a person says and does, mostly in order to avoid direct confrontation.
+It's important to understand that the person themselves isn’t passive aggressive by nature, their communication and conflict management patterns are – and these are learned.

 Doesn’t sound like this could be you?
 Let’s change the tone then.
-It's that sweet-yet-condescending note you left your roommate about the toilet seat, or the email you prudently wrote your colleague about pending work.
+It's that sweet-yet-condescending note you left your roommate about the toilet seat or the email you prudently wrote your colleague about pending work.
 It’s the post-it you left on your lunchbox.
 It’s just that simple.
-Once you understand your behavior better, you may finally understand why you are having difficulties having the relationships you most want, at home and at work.
-Remember, passive aggressive behavior pushes people away!
+Once you understand your behaviour better, you may finally understand why you are having difficulties having the relationships you most want, at home and at work.
+Remember, passive-aggressive behaviour pushes people away!

-Although men and women express their passive-aggressive behaviors somewhat differently, generally, you are behaving in passive-aggressive ways if you are regularly:
+Although men and women express their passive-aggressive behaviours somewhat differently, generally, you are behaving in passive-aggressive ways if you are regularly:

 - Saying, “Yes” but meaning “No” – and then behaving in a way that is opposite of what you say.
 Passive aggressiveness involves an unwillingness to only speak your truth with honesty when asked for your opinion or when asked to do something for someone.
 This makes you "assertively unassertive."

 - Appearing sweet, compliant, and agreeable, when you are really resentful, angry, petty, and envious underneath.